coletivoEITA/django-input-mask/README.md

     mask = {'mask': '999-111'}
 ```

-For more rules, take a look at `meioMask documentation <http://www.meiocodigo.com/projects/meiomask/>`_.
+For more rules, take a look at `inputmask documentation <https://github.com/RobinHerbots/Inputmask>`_.